gabrielfalcao/lettuce/docs/reference/terrain.rst

    You can also set a `terrain.py` file within the root of your Django_ project, when running the `python manage.py harvest` command, lettuce will load it.
-See more at :ref:`the-django-command`
+See more at :ref:`the-django-command`.

 in practice
 ^^^^^^^^^^^

-try out this file layout:
+Try out this file layout:

 .. highlight:: bash